MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-quotas.md

 > [!NOTE]
 > [Free trial subscriptions](https://azure.microsoft.com/offers/ms-azr-0044p) are not eligible for limit or quota increases.
 If you have a free trial subscription, you can upgrade to a [pay-as-you-go](https://azure.microsoft.com/offers/ms-azr-0003p/) subscription.
 For more information, see [Upgrade Azure free trial to pay-as-you-go](../billing/billing-upgrade-azure-subscription.md) and [Azure free account FAQ](https://azure.microsoft.com/free/free-account-faq).

-## Private endpoint and private DNS quote increases
+## Private endpoint and private DNS quota increases

 There are limits on the number of private endpoints and private DNS zones that you can create in a subscription.